Uzair-shaikh1/ECU-with-Emergency-Brake-Assist/README.md

 ## System Architecture

-The system mainly consists of two sections:
+The system has two main sections:

 ### 1. Safety Supervisor ECU Side

 The STM32 microcontroller acts as the main ECU.
 It collects sensor data from:

-* LIDAR-Lite sensor for distance measurement
+- LIDAR-Lite sensor for distance measurement
-* MPU6050 IMU sensor for motion-related data
+- MPU6050 IMU sensor for motion-related data

 After processing the sensor values, STM32 decides the safety condition and sends the command through CAN communication.